-moratoria prevent or materially limit deployments that could assist in achieving universal service.
-Neither the Commission nor a court has ever evaluated whether a state requirement that violated section 253(a) was permissible on the grounds that it was nevertheless necessary to "ensure the continued quality of telecommunications services,"488 and it is difficult to envision how a ban on deployment could conceivably improve the quality of such services.
-If anything, a moratorium is likely to decrease the quality of telecommunications services by barring competitive entry into the market, reducing the quality and quantity of services available to consumers, and inhibiting providers' ability to deploy the facilities needed to broaden the geographic areas they can serve, fill coverage gaps, expand capacity, and/or upgrade the technology used in their networks.489
+practical matter, moratoria run counter to the goal of preserving and advancing universal service as moratoria prevent or materially limit deployments that could assist in achieving universal service.
+Neither the Commission nor a court has ever evaluated whether a state requirement that violated section 253(a) was permissible on the grounds that it was nevertheless necessary to "ensure the continued quality of telecommunications services,"572 and it is difficult to envision how a ban on deployment could conceivably improve the quality of such services.
+If anything, a moratorium is likely to decrease the quality of services available to consumers, and inhibiting providers' ability to deploy the facilities needed to broaden the geographic areas they can serve, fill coverage gaps, expand capacity, and/or upgrade the technology used in their networks.573

-146. With limited exception, moratoria are also unlikely to be necessary to "protect the public safety and welfare" or "safeguard the rights of consumers."490 Both the Eighth and Ninth Circuits have noted that these exceptions can be applicable to legal requirements intended to protect the public from deceptive business practices.491 On its own, the public safety and welfare exception has been understood to apply, at a minimum, to legal requirements that ensure emergency services such as 911 are made readily available.492 Rather than preserving these vital interests, moratoria on deployment that violate section 253(a) decrease competition-thereby dampening the ability of a free and open market to act as a check against unfair or deceptive practices-and prevent the deployment of facilities that may be used in the provision of emergency services.
+156. With limited exception, moratoria are also unlikely to be necessary to "protect the public safety and welfare" or "safeguard the rights of consumers."574 Both the Eighth and Ninth Circuits have noted that these exceptions can be applicable to legal requirements intended to protect the public from deceptive business practices.575 On its own, the public safety and welfare exception has been understood to apply, at a minimum, to legal requirements that ensure emergency services such as 911 are made readily available.576 Rather than preserving these vital interests, moratoria on deployment that violate section 253(a) decrease competition-thereby dampening the ability of a free and open market to act as a check against unfair or deceptive practices-and prevent the deployment of facilities that may be used in the provision of emergency services.

-147. We recognize that there may be limited situations in the case of a natural disaster or other comparable emergency where an express or de facto moratoria that violates section 253(a) may nonetheless be "necessary" to "protect the public safety and welfare" or to "ensure the continued quality of telecommunications services."493 For example, in the event of a widespread power or telecommunications outage, a state might need to limit access to poles in a specific, affected area until existing power and telecommunications facilities can be restored.
-We interpret section 253(b) to allow for these state-imposed "emergency" express moratoria only if they are (1) "competitively neutral," as expressly required by section 253(b),494 (2) necessary to address the emergency or disaster or related
+157. We recognize that there may be limited situations in the case of a natural disaster or other comparable emergency where an express or de facto moratoria that violates section 253(a) may nonetheless be "necessary" to "protect the public safety and welfare" or to "ensure the continued quality

-489 See, e.g., R Street Wireline NPRM Comments at 13-14; Mobile Future Wireless NPRM June 15, 2017 Comments at 9.
+573 See, e.g., R Street Wireline NPRM Comments at 13-14; Mobile Future Wireless NPRM June 15, 2017 Comments at 9.